PeterHajdu/presentations/adventures-in-monadia/functor-applicative-monad/functor-applicative-monad.md

 # Monad

-Maps a function over some structure and some more.
+Maps a function over some structure and some more...

 # Monad

-Maps a function over some structure and some more.
+Maps a function over some structure and some more...

 ``` haskell
 <$>  :: (a -> b) -> m a        -> m b